 - A Conveyance Deed is provided as a final document to the new owner of the property.

-- For the conversion of an immovable property from the leasehold to freehold, one need to apply to the concerned authority in the prescribed format.
+- For the conversion of immovable property from a leasehold to a freehold, one needs to apply to the concerned authority in the prescribed format.

 - Any person who is a holder of power of attorney can also apply for the Freehold conversion by specifying in the application, the name of the person in whose favour conversion is sought to be done.

-- If there are a series of power of attorneys, then certified copies of the entire chain of power of attorneys has to be submitted along with the application.
+- If there is a series of power of attorneys, then certified copies of the entire chain of power of attorneys has to be submitted along with the application.

-- The person applying for conversion of property from Leasehold to Freehold shall have to give a proof of possession of the property such as electricity bill, telephone bill, etc.
+- The person applying for conversion of property from Leasehold to Freehold shall have to give proof of possession of the property such as an electricity bill, telephone bill, etc.

 - In case of conversion of co-operative group housing society flats, the applicant shall also have to furnish a No-Objection Certificate (NOC) from the respective Co-operative Group Housing Society.

-- Property will be converted from leasehold to Freehold only after the applicant has cleared all dues like all installments, ground rents, misuse charges, damages, etc.
+- The property will be converted from leasehold to Freehold only after the applicant has cleared all dues like all instalments, ground rents, misuse charges, damages, etc.